The AUC’s electronic filing tool used to manage, search and upload application documents

 Stories of innovative regulatory solutions for Albertans and happenings at the AUC

-The AUC received a substantial amount of feedback in relation to matters outside of the AUC’s rule-making authority and was not able to incorporate this feedback into its proposed document changes.
-Major exclusions (related to the Micro-generation Regulation and government policy) include: the current framework that limits microgeneration system sizes based on a customer’s total annual energy consumption; concerns about long application processing and site commissioning timelines, and changing interconnection standards; and issues around compensation and post-approval compliance.
+The AUC received a substantial amount of feedback in relation to matters outside of the AUC’s rule-making authority and was not able to address this feedback in its amended rule.
+Examples of feedback that is not addressed related to the Micro-generation Regulation and government policy include: concerns about long application processing and site commissioning timelines, changing interconnection standards, and issues around compensation and post-approval compliance.
 The AUC has shared this feedback with the Government of Alberta.

-Any questions related to this bulletin may be directed to Laura Frank at laura.frank@auc.ab.ca or 403-592-4381.
+Any questions related to this consultation may be directed to info@auc.ab.ca

 To stay updated on all AUC related matters, including announcements, bulletins and career opportunities, subscribe to our email list here.